alpha-tango-kilo/imdb-id/README.md

 Version 2:

 9. OMDb API migration - done as of v2.0.0!
-10. Apply filtering at a request level (will result in more results being shown)
+10. Apply filtering at a request level (will result in more results being shown) - done as of v2.0.5!
 11. Bring back pagination
 12. OMDb automated sign-up
 13. Show extra information about media when selecting them